jonbhanson/flutter_native_splash/README.md

 When the package finishes running, your splash screen is ready.

-To specify the YAML file location just add --path with the command in the terminal:
+(Optionally), If you added your config to a separate YAML file instead of `pubspec.yaml`, just add --path with the command in the terminal:

 ```
 dart run flutter_native_splash:create --path=path/to/my/file.yaml